Nursery Lead Teacher

 – Maintain regular and open communication with families, sharing information about children’s learning, and upcoming events.

-4. Individualized Support and Differentiation:
+4. Individualised Support and Differentiation:

 – Foster a learner-led and inquiry-based approach to learning, encouraging children to explore their own questions, ideas, and hypotheses.